Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/best-schema-for-storing-many-metrics-registered-from-the-single-source.md

 Same pros/cons as raw JSON, but usually bit more compact than JSON

 Pros and cons:

+* Pros
-+ clickhouse has efficient API to work with URLs (extractURLParameter etc)
+  * clickhouse has efficient API to work with URLs (extractURLParameter etc)
-+ can have sense if you data came in such format (i.e. you can store GET / POST request data directly w/o reprocessing)
+  * can have sense if you data came in such format (i.e. you can store GET / POST request data directly w/o reprocessing)
+* Cons
--  slower than arrays
+  * slower than arrays

 ### 2e Several 'baskets' of arrays